 TKN measures the total organic amount of nitrogen (nitrate and nitrite) and ammonia in the water.
 Nitrogen is the plant nutrient (i.e. fertilizer) most likely to control the amount of rooted plant growth in lakes and ponds.
 Most Midwestern lakes have more nitrogen and more rooted plant growth than is desirable, so lower values are generally considered better.
 The major sources of nitrogen in lakes are from agriculture (animal waste, fertilizer) and atmospheric emissions (fossil fuel).
 Lakes with a TKN value of 0.66 mg/L or less are typically classified as oligotrophic lakes (having fewer nutrients, less productivity).
 Lakes with TKN values above 1.88 mg/L may be classified as eutrophic (highly productive and nutrient rich).
 Nitrates do not accumulate very much in the bottom waters during the summer because when nitrate is void of oxygen it turns into ammonia.
 Therefore, ammonia testing is an excellent way to determine internal loading of nitrogen.
-The TKN readings on Portage Lake at Basins 1 and 2 in June ranged from 0.09 mg/L to 0.56 mg/L, in August from 0.8 mg/L to 3.13 mg/L and in September from 0.9 mg/L - 1.17 mg/L between both basins.
-These readings are slightly lower than in 2015.
+The TKN readings on Portage Lake at Basins 1 and 2 in June ranged from 0.19 mg/L to 0.73 mg/L, in August from 0.124 mg/L to 0.495 mg/L and in September from 0.102 mg/L - 0.402 mg/L between both basins.
+These readings are slightly lower than in 2016.
 The tributaries and storm drains showed lower levels than past years as well.
-The tributaries samples ranged from 0.41 mg/L- 1.27 mg/L in May to 0.09 mg/L -0.71 mg/L in September while the Storm Drains ranged from 0.8 mg/L - 1.72 mg/L in May.
-TKN readings decreased in 2016 from levels that had increased in 2015 and continuing to test this parameter is recommended.
+The tributaries samples ranged from 0.72 mg/L-1.8 mg/L in May while the Storm Drains ranged from 0.58 mg/L - 1.15 mg/L in May.
+TKN readings decreased in 2017 from levels that had increased in 2015 and continuing to test this parameter is recommended.

-Graph 14: TKN - Portage Lake Basins 1, 2 (2009-2016) (deep water sample)
+Graph 14: TKN - Portage Lake Basins 1, 2 (2009-2017) (deep water sample)

-As the graph illustrates, the TKN concentrations on Portage Lake have fluctuated over the last few years, with a spike in August 2014 and a large spike in August 2015, but have returned to lower, less enriched levels in all of the 2016 readings.
+As the graph illustrates, the TKN concentrations on Portage Lake have fluctuated over the last few years, with a spike in August 2014 and a large spike in August 2015, but have returned to lower, less enriched levels in all of the 2016 and 2017 readings.

-Graph 15: TKN & Dissolved Oxygen- Portage Lake Basin 1 (2009-2016) (deep water sample)
+Graph 15: TKN & Dissolved Oxygen-Portage Lake Basin 1 (2009-2017) (deep water sample)

 Historically, comparing TKN and DO shows that as the DO levels decrease, TKN increase, indicating that internal loading is likely taking place.
 However, in 2015, low DO levels correlate with low TKN levels in September, but not August.
-2016 samplings show low TKN levels regards to DO levels, indicating no internal loading taking place.
+2016 samplings show low TKN levels regardless of DO levels, indicating no internal loading taking place.
+2017 data supports the 2016 conclusion.

-Graph 16: TKN & Dissolved Oxygen- Portage Lake Basin, 2 (2009-2016) (deep water sample)
+Graph 16: TKN & Dissolved Oxygen-Portage Lake Basin, 2 (2009-2017) (deep water sample)